'It's not acceptable' | Police help man home after TARC paratransit leaves him stranded at movie theater

 WHAS11 News reached out to TARC about the incident.
 They responded with a statement which reads:

-Metro Council President David James said the Council is concerned about the numbers and is currently working on solutions.
+Metro Council President David James said he is concerned about this and looking to Mayor Greg Fischer who is in charge of TARC to find solutions.

+RELATED: 'They've broken my trust': TARC3 problems persist, frustrated customers protest and ask for changes

 ►Make it easy to keep up-to-date with more stories like this.
 Download the WHAS11 News app now.
 For Apple or Android users.